Netflix/mantis/docs/docs/updates/gsoc2023-ideas.md

 ### Skills that you will gain
 - You will learn about how to create a UI feature from design, implementation, and testing

+### Mentors
+- Santosh Kalidindi

 ### Difficulty rating
 Hard

+## Support custom serializers Mantis DSL (mantis-runtime/io.mantisrx.runtime.core)

+### Abstract
+Mantis is adopting a new interface for writing mantis jobs.
+We are calling it mantis-dsl and code can be [found here](https://github.com/Netflix/mantis/tree/master/mantis-runtime/src/main/java/io/mantisrx/runtime/core).
+Because of it's nascency, the new interface only supports (de)serializing objects using the default java serializer.
+It'd be nice to add support for more serialization techniques.

+A starting point could be using kryo which is a popular (de)serializer library that supports dynamic discovery of many encoding formats like protobufs, json, custom.

+### Deliverables
+- Add support for efficient serialization libraries in mantis-dsl
+- Support encoding java objects using json, protobuf, and custom

+### Required SkillSet
+- Java, Familiarity with object encoding, json and protobuf formats.

+### Skills that you will gain
+- Work on an open-source software used in production at scale
+- Learn about serializations, object encoding

+### Mentors
+- Harshit Mittal

+### Difficulty rating
+Medium